anuj7862/L-game/README.md

 ## Additional Gameplay Rules

 - **Turn Structure:** On each turn, a player must first move their L piece.
-Optionally, the player may then move one of the neutral pieces.
+Optionally, the player may then move one of the black pieces.

 - **Objective:** The game is won by leaving the opponent unable to move their L piece to a new position.